dojoengine/book/src/cairo/hello-dojo.md

 By doing so, you've just activated the spawn system and a new entity has been created.
 You now have a local world that you can interact with.

-Now you can check your GraphiQL IDE, you will realized you have received the subscription's result similar to this:
+Now you can check your GraphiQL IDE, you will realize you have received the subscription's result similar to this:

 ```json
 {